SIMPLE-AstroDB/SIMPLE-db/README.md

    db = load_astrodb("SIMPLE.sqlite", recreatedb=True,  reference_tables=REFERENCE_TABLES)
     ```

-    This step generates a "SIMPLE.sqlite" file which can be opened, explored, and modified using the [DB Browser for SQLite](https://sqlitebrowser.org/).
+    This step generates a "SIMPLE.sqlite" file which can be opened, explored, and modified using a variety of tools.

 4. Use `astrodbkit2` to [explore](https://astrodbkit2.readthedocs.io/en/latest/#exploring-the-schema), [query](https://astrodbkit2.readthedocs.io/en/latest/#querying-the-database), and/or [modify](https://astrodbkit2.readthedocs.io/en/latest/#modifying-data) the database.
 For example: